 The Alcohol Tobacco and Other Drug Coalition (ATOD) works closely with towns, healthcare agencies, businesses and schools to address secondhand smoke exposure by developing sound, evidence-based policies.
 The coalition’s home base is centrally located on 297 Summer Street in St. Johnsbury, also the childhood home of Dr. Bob, co-founder of Alcoholics Anonymous.

 The most effective way to reduce secondhand smoke exposure is through establishing tobacco and e-cigarette free spaces.
-The ATOD aims to protect all citizens from secondhand smoke exposure, to help smokers to quit and to change social norms related to tobacco use by:
+The ATOD aims to protect all people from secondhand smoke exposure, to help smokers to quit and to change social norms related to tobacco.
+To do this, the ATOD:

-- Implementing tobacco-free (including e-cigarettes) policies for health care organizations, college campuses and public areas.
+- Implements tobacco-free (including e-cigarettes) policies for health care organizations, college campuses and public areas.

-- Our staff has partnered with ATOD to help local school districts write grants for prevention efforts.
-Three local school districts have received grant awards to fund this important work.
+- We have partnered with ATOD to help local school districts write grants for prevention efforts.
+Three local school districts have received grant awards.

-- Lyndon State College’s Smoke-Free College Campus policy has evolved to include e-cigarettes.
-This enhanced policy was included in the no-smoking policy of the student handbook published for the fall of 2016.
+- Lyndon State College’s Smoke-Free College Campus policy now includes e-cigarettes.
+This enhancement was included in the no-smoking policy of the fall 2016 student handbook.

 - ATOD Prevention staff were invited to speak at the State Capitol along with other health advocates regarding the health impact and prevalence of electronic cigarettes in an effort to pass bill H.171.
 Following testimony by the invited panel, the bill passed and was signed into effect in May 2016.